 Your day begins with a ride through a type of landscape we call coulissenlandschap, a term taken from the theater stage.
 It is a visually appealing pastoral scene of half open countryside, dotted with free-standing elements such as hedgerows, woodlets and farmhouses which give depth and partly conceal what lies behind, inviting you further in to see more.
 Do you get the picture?
 Gradually the woods that surround Kootwijkerduinen appear on the horizon.
 This lovely nature reserve is marked by sandy inland dunes, shaped by the wind, where the trail gently dips and rises.
 Continuing on the route, the landscape will open more and more until you reach Radio Kootwijk.
 If you are into ominous architecture you will enjoy Radio Kootwijk Building A, a concrete sphinx from 1918, purpose-built as a radio broadcasting station.
 It once featured in a scary movie!
 Proceed through Veluwe forest to the village of Hoenderloo and from there enter Hoge Veluwe National Park, where you can also visit the excellent art Museum Kröller-Möller, which houses one of the largest van Gogh collection worldwide.
-An entrance ticket to the park and museum is included in the tour price.
+An entrance ticket to the park is included in the tour price.

 At this point, you could opt to make a detour to Oosterbeek to visit the Airborne museum.
 It tells the story of the Battle of Arnhem, where many British, Polish and US troops lost their lives in a 1944 Allied plan for a new invasion route into Germany by securing bridges across the Rhine in the Netherlands, then under Nazi occupation.